A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

 \subsection{\bf Link Layer: Managing Link-EP Generation}

 The Link Layer manages entanglement generation across direct links in the quantum network by scheduling link-EP requests through low-level physical operations.
 Its role is to translate higher-layer requirements into concrete generation attempts, satisfy target rates and fidelities, and resolve contention over shared link resources.
-In addition, the Link Layer executes purification of link-EPs as instructed by higher layers to improve fidelity before they are passed upward in the stack.
+In addition, the Link Layer performs purification of link-EPs as instructed by higher layers to improve fidelity before passing them upward in the stack.

 \para{Handling Link-EP Requests.} Entanglement between neighboring nodes can be established using three main architectures: \begin{itemize} \item \emph{Meet-in-the-Middle:} both nodes send photons to a central Bell-state measurement (BSM) station. \item \emph{Sender–Receiver:} one node emits photons while the other detects them; however, the longer travel distance for each photon reduces fidelity. \item \emph{Memory–Source–Memory:} a central entangled-photon source distributes one photon to each node, which is then stored in local quantum memories. \end{itemize} Though differing in hardware placement, all approaches rely on precise timing to align detection or storage windows.
 The Link Layer coordinates these timings, arbitrates access to shared resources, and interfaces with the Physical Layer to execute the underlying hardware operations.